Updated: 5 hours ago

 His name?
 Benjamin Franklin…one of America’s most beloved Founding Fathers.

-I’m firmly convinced that if he were still around to run his print shop, he’d gladly welcome all the young visitors to Take Our Daughters and Sons to Work Day…and share with them what had so profoundly changed the direction of his own life: the value of a career in the trades.
+I’m firmly convinced that if he were still around to run his print shop, he'd gladly welcome all the young visitors to Take Our Daughters and Sons to Work Day…and share with them what had so profoundly changed the direction of his own life: the value of a career in the trades.
+Whether our kids end up going to college or not, one of the best things we can do for them is to improve their financial IQ.
+The sooner the better and there are several great resources to help you.